yossadh/yossadh.github.io/_drafts/2018-12-19-christmas-protein.md

 done
 ```
 * Jingle bells, jingle bells, oh what fun it is, to analyse your result!
+Just for fun, I also included `NATALIE`, our dear blog coach in the search, and coincidentally her name is Christmas-sy!
+(Latin: *natalis dies Domini* = birthday of the Lord)
+Her name turns out to be quite popular across the kingdoms so to speak, from bacteria, fish, octopus, to birds, there are proteins with `NATALIE` inside :D

+And here are some near-matches, for your amusement:
+- cannycane (candycane)

 Lessons to apply to real-life project:
 - Do test cases